vdlald/file-system/README.md

 [x] P-10.
 Incorrectly handled exception in ArgumentsParser [x] T-31.
 Write documentation of the memory organization [x] FR-6.
 Move the file
+[ ] T-32.
+Write more tests for ArgumentsApi
 [ ] T-24.
 Check speed of RW-operations

 [ ] P-2.
 FS initial max size is only 2GB